ScienceOfComputerProgramming/SCICO-D-20-00070/README.md

 ```

 Notice that every issue must be tagged with an `@issue` followed by a *unique* (within a change set) identifier.

+The command `git sciit new` can be used to generate a new issue in a markdown file and in a branch with a name that matches that of the issue, following a proposed Sciit workflow extension to git-flow.

 Since issues are embedded in block comments, there are different styles of block comments and files that support those types.